 - TOMINOTSUKI: Japanese fansite dedicated to Yoshiyuki Tomino.

-- sakugabooru: clip collection dedicated to animation, from past and present.
+- sakugabooru: clip collection dedicated to animation, from past and (less importantly) present.